What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of electrical engineers is projected to grow 9 percent from 2016 to 2026.
+Overall employment of electrical engineers is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.

 Job growth for electrical engineers is projected to occur largely in engineering services firms, as more companies are expected to tap the expertise of engineers in this industry for projects involving electronic devices and systems.